-- Something a young person has said to you a disclosure. - Signs or suspicions of abuse. - Observation of inappropriate behaviour. - Allegations made against a member of staff or a volunteer. - Allegations made about a parent, carer or someone not working within the sport. - Bullying. - Anything which makes them uncomfortable based on inappropriate behaviour of an adult or changes in behaviour of a young person. - Behaviour being contrary to BWSW's Safeguarding Policy & Procedures and Code of Ethics & Behaviour.
+- Something a young person has said to you a disclosure. - Signs or suspicions of abuse. - Observation of inappropriate behaviour. - Allegations made against a member of staff or a volunteer. - Allegations made about a parent, carer or someone not working within the sport. - Bullying. - Anything which makes them uncomfortable based on inappropriate behaviour of an adult or changes in behaviour of a young person. - Behaviour being contrary to BWSW's safeguarding policies and procedures, including the Safeguarding Regulation, the Code of Conduct for Coaches and the Code of Conduct.